 The Benefits of Co-Breastfeeding

-While my experience breastfeeding showed me how rewarding it can be, I was also a bit shocked by the unique challenges involved.
+While my experience breastfeeding showed me how rewarding it could be, I was also a bit shocked by the unique challenges involved.
 Breastfeeding takes time and energy.
-You’re waking up multiple times a night and/ or taking multiple pumping breaks during the day.
-By sharing this responsibility, my wife and I were able to more easily return to work and maintain our breastfeeding goals, especially since we didn’t have to pump as often.
+You’re waking up multiple times a night and/ or taking numerous pumping breaks during the day.
+By sharing this responsibility, my wife and I could more easily return to work and maintain our breastfeeding goals, especially since we didn’t have to pump as often.
 Because we are both blessed with a plentiful supply of breastmilk, we were actually able to store over 1,000 oz. of milk fairly quickly.
 Co-breastfeeding allowed us to relieve the pressure of providing enough milk for our baby with peace of mind.

 But most importantly, co-breastfeeding gave both my wife and me the gift of bonding with our new infant son.
 Not just any bonding, but the strengthened intimacy and trust that is unique to breastfeeding.
 Tiffany bravely carried and gave birth to our son, and I needed to induce lactation to make co-breastfeeding possible.